blandrice/blandlibs/README.md

         - e.g. in `lib.krnk`,
             - global var `num time` --> `num lib_time`
             - global action `num action myaction()` --> `num action lib_myaction()`
-    - Recursion: Libraries can include other Libraries (again, cannot include more than once)
+    - Recursion: Libraries can include other Libraries (AKA headers) (again, cannot include more than once)
         - e.g. `lib.krnk` can have `#include <other_lib.krnk>`
             - be careful - the global variables will keep prepending (in above example: `num lib_other_lib_time`)